 Since 2008 KPM, LLC has been carrying on successful business in the field of development and production of dry electric reactors of various purpose.

-Unique patented design (Patent No. RU 156365 U1, Patent No. RU 188932 U1), availability of extensive production capacities, and continuous investments into scientific research enable the company to hold one of the leading positions in the industry.
+Patented design (Patent No. RU 156365 U1), availability of extensive production capacities, and continuous investments into scientific research enable the company to hold one of the leading positions in the industry.
 The enterprise constantly develops and embraces new technologies and product types.

 To date we have a proven experience in production of reactors rated for voltage of up to 330 kV, incl., for current of 50 to 5000 A, and coupled current-limiting reactors rated for up to 2х4000 A. We have produced more than 7200 phases.
 We have vast practical experience.